robotology/how-to-document-modules/README.md

   ```

 ### Why did we include also the idl_dox folder?
 (TEMPORARY WORKAROUND)
 This folder is necessary only if you have implemented the thrift services.
-In this case, the file **modulename_IDL.h** will be generated automatically inside the **/build** folder.
+In this case, the file **modulename_IDL.h** will be generated automatically inside the **build** folder.
 Ignoring the build folder in github repo is a good practice.
-Then, How can we track the **modulename_IDL.h** file if it is in the /build folder?
+Then, How can we track the **modulename_IDL.h** file if it is in the build folder?
 Currently, the solution is roughly provided by a simple `paste and copy` step of that file inside the idl_dox folder.
 This is just a **temporary workwaround** and a better solution will be provided soon!